lunemec/django-pages/README.md

 Templates
 ---------

+You can now use one of 3 default templates!

+The default, which is the first that came with this package, just ordinary white and responsive design, default2 is white design based on twitter bootstrap from bootswatch.com, (default theme) default3 is black design based on twitter bootstrap from bootswatch.com (cyborg theme).

+To use any of the builtins, create new item in Admin/Looks/Templates, type in the name (default, default2, default3) and number of posts to display on page.

+Note: You need to fiddle with the number of posts, depending on your average post heading length, sometimes when you have long titles, the submenu displaying posts just doesn't work properly.

 Copy your custom template into your project's templates folder, and add Template in admin's Looks subsection and set it to active, the system will use your new template automatically.